axonops/documentation/docs/installation/axon-server/install.md

-## Step 3 - axon-server configuration update
+## Step 3 - axon-server configurations

 Make sure **elastic_host** and **elastic_port** are corresponding to your Elasticsearch instance.